 Choosing Your Paddle Length

-Proper Clothing: Depending on the weather or whether or not you plan on jumping in, your activewear can vary.
+Depending on the weather or whether or not you plan on jumping in, your activewear can vary.
 You can wear just a swimsuit, a swimsuit and rash guard combo, or just workout clothes.
-For added sun protection, we love Athleta’s line of SPF-added swimwear.
-DO NOT have your phone in your pocket.
-We’ve seen it happen more than once that someone who claims never to fall, falls off the board with their phone along for the ride.
+Here are some of my favorites to wear when I’m on the paddleboarding:

-Sun Protection: Sun beating down on water is just asking for a sunburn.
-Stay safe with a water-resistance sport sunscreen, a hat, and sunglasses.
+Sun beating down on water is just asking for a sunburn.
+Stay safe with water-resistance sport sunscreen, a hat, and sunglasses.
 If you go for a swim, the hat and sunglasses will stay safe and sound on the board.

 - Pull your board out into shallow water, lay your paddle on the board, and carefully climb on.
 Start paddling from your knees for a few strokes.